freevariable/Fulgance/README.md

 ### Notes for route designers
 #### Layout
 - routes will support both on-track signals and electronic signals (only on-track for now) for trains separation
-- Routes are located in (Fulgance folder)/(routeName)/
+- Routes are located in (Fulgence folder)/(routeName)/
 - Routes are made of segments located in (routeName)/segments/(segmentName)/.
 For example: ParisLine1/segments/WestboundMain/ for the default route
 - A segment is a set of contiguous blocks where each block is under control of a signal
-- Blocks are not explicitely delimited or managed in Fulgance.
+- Blocks are not explicitely delimited or managed in Fulgence.
 In fact, signals define blocks.
 - Blocks are unidirectional, except the ones protected by a **reversing signal**
 - In each segment, you need to describe the location of signals (SIGs), stations (STAs), speed limits (TIVs) and grades (GRDs).
 - All route and schedule data are kept in simple text files.
 Lines beginning with a hash are ignored, as one would expect.